Respiratory Physiotherapy Brisbane

 Many of these solutions are exercises that patients can complete at home.
 However, some people with severe impairments may benefit from the use of a specialist device.
 Positive Expiratory Pressure (PEP) therapy devices offer a different way to loosen and remove mucus from the lungs.
 Our chest physiotherapists can offer advice on these tools and help users get the best results.

-What is chest percussion?
+What is chest percussion therapy?

 Physios will use a drumming effect on the chest to shake the mucus free, but may also use other forms of vibration, deep breathing and coughing techniques to speed up the process.
 This can occur with the patient in a series of positions.
 The movement of the patient helps with drainage.